microsoft/promptbench/README.md

 ## Inference

-If you would like to inference on certain prompt to obtain the accuracy, follow the code in `main.py` to construct model and dataset.
-Then use the following command to predict:
+To carry out inference on a certain prompt and obtain the accuracy, follow the code outlined in `main.py` to construct your model and dataset.
+Then, execute the command below to predict:

 ```
 score = inference_model.predict(prompt)